nloyfer/wgbs_tools/tutorial/README.md

 Pancreas_STL002.small.bam
 Sigmoid_Colon_STL003.small.bam
 ```

-To keep things compact, we consider a small region of ~4Kb, covering 100 CpG sites.
+### Format conversion
-`convert` command translates genomic loci to CpG-index range and vice versa.
+In many cases, we will want to consider only a small genomic region. wgbstools uses CpG indices, so we can use the `convert` command to translate genomic loci to CpG-index range and vice versa.
 It also prints genomic annotations, when available (currently only hg19).
 ```bash
 $ region=chr3:119527929-119531943
 $ wgbstools convert -r $region